-The oral examination will be held online between August 21 (Wednesday) and August 23 (Friday), 2024, in principle.
+The oral examination will be held online on August 25 (Monday), 2025 in principle.
 Examinees will be notified of the instructions of the oral examination by early August.

 The oral examination will be conducted only for applicants who have taken the written examinations for both general education subjects and specialized subjects.
-Examinees will be notified regarding the detailed schedule of the oral examination by noon of August 14 (Wednesday), 2024.
+Examinees will be notified regarding the detailed schedule of the oral examination by noon of August 12 (Tuesday), 2025.
+The schedule cannot be adjusted.
+Please take the examination on the date and time specified.